makerdao/mips/MIP4/mip4.md

 ### MIP4c2: MIP Amendment Processes

 MIP4c2 is a Process MIP component that allows the amendment of one or multiple Accepted MIPs, using a subproposal.

-MIP4c2 subproposals are done in two ways:
+MIP4c2 subproposals are done in two ways.
 One for MIPs younger than 3 months, and another for MIPs that are older than 3 months since acceptance.

 Over 3-month MIPs